Soaking chicken fillets in pickle juice for an hour adds both moisture and a subtle tang that stays even after frying.

 Ingredients

-• 4 piece Chicken breast fillets, pounded to 1/2 inch thickness
+• 4 piece Chicken breast fillets, boneless skinless

 • 1 cup All-purpose flour